LeetLLM

 Timeouts

 A tool might hang forever.
 A web search might time out.
 You need per-tool timeouts and a total execution timeout.
-Python's signal module can be used to wrap tool executions with a strict time limit:
+Python's signal module can be used to wrap tool executions with a strict time limit.
+This helper function takes the tool's name and arguments alongside a timeout duration.
+It either returns the successful result or catches the alarm to yield an error string.

 python